AunikIslam/Task_Manager/README.md

 On the task list page, now the list of tasks can be viewed.
 From there, tasks can be updated, deleted.

+The task can be found running live in the following link:
 [Edit in StackBlitz next generation editor ⚡️](https://stackblitz.com/~/github.com/AunikIslam/Task_Manager)